rpuntaie/blog/information_time_energy.rst

 Interaction in higher levels are via particles in lower levels.

 A particle has its internal interactions, its internal time.
-Mass is another name for energy (here information), meaning the inner cycling of a particle.
+Mass is another name for energy, meaning the inner cycling of a particle.

-In an interaction between people, the interaction is the particle.
-Looking at a person itself is looking at a lower level particle, that has inner interactions (i.e. inner particles).

 .. {Static vs dynamic information}